 Blatant Lies: In the fifth episode of series two, Geoff claims that someone is blackmailing The Network for £20 million in cash, and his evidence for this is the message written in newsprint.
 When Wilson asks Geoff whether the 'blackmailer' wants it in sterling, he then points out how ludicrous the request was because the accumulated weight of the (£50) notes would weigh half a ton, which would require a van at least to transfer.

 Call Back: Wilson experiences some Sanity Slippage and threatens to kill Letts for being a part of organisation that killed his father, he then rants to Ian after he tries to stop him: "I've lost someone, Becky's lost someone, WHO HAVE YOU FUCKING LOST?!"
-The next reason, Ian's brother is killed by Wilson (without the others knowing), and in his conversation with Ian, he says "At least now you've lost someone."
+The next season, Ian's brother is killed by Wilson (without the others knowing), and in his conversation with Ian, he says "At least now you've lost someone."
 Becky and Ian react with disgust.

 Clear My Name: Grant is falsely accused of carrying out a school shooting.
 Ian and Becky are also accused of child molestation when the Network tracks their forum names to their real identities.
 Subverted in Anya's case.